DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
-We need to install our dependencies, and configure our database locally
+We need to install our dependencies and configure our database locally
  ```
 </details>